Miss Universe Trinidad and Tobago: Miss Universe 1999

-In May, 1999, the Miss Universe pageant was hosted at the Chaguaramas Convention Centre in Chaguaramas, Trinidad & Tobago.
+In May, 1999, the Miss Universe pageant was hosted at the Chaguaramas Convention Centre in Chaguaramas, Trinidad and Tobago.
 A record 84 nations were represented.
 The winner that year was Mpule Kwelagobe of Botswana.
 This was also the first time that two women of African descent won on consecutive occasions, with the prior year's winner being Wendy Fitzwilliam of Trinidad and Tobago.